EricDarve/me343-cme216-winter-2021/Homework/HW6/ADCME_setup.md

 This will load Julia 1.3.1.

 The installation is very slow on _rice_.
-Please be prepare to wait for a long time.
+Please be prepared to wait for a long time.
 The installation is on the order of one hour because the file system on _rice_ is very slow.
 Once everything is installed, running the code is relatively fast.

 ### For macOS